 (b) administer an oath or affirmation to the person.

-(3) The Director may inspect any book, document, or record produced and retain it for such reasonable period as he or she thinks fit, and make copies of it or any of its contents.
+(3) The Director may inspect any book, document, record or other thing produced and retain it for such reasonable period as he or she thinks fit, and make copies of it or any of its contents.

-(4) A person required to appear or produce documents under subsection (1) must do so in person but may be represented by another person.
+(4) A person required to appear or produce documents or other things under subsection (1) must do so in person but may be represented by another person.

+(5) If the Director gives a notice to a person under subsection (1), the notice must state that —

+(a) under this Act, the person is required to comply with the notice; and

+(b) refusal or failure to do so may constitute an offence under section 62(1).

+(6) If the Director gives a direction to a person under subsection (1A), the Director must inform the person that —

+(a) under this Act, the person is required to comply with the direction; and

+(b) refusal or failure to do so may constitute an offence under section 62(1).

+[Section 60 amended: No. 35 of 2022 s.
+33.]

 61. False statements

-A person must not make a statement or give any information or answer for the purposes of an investigation of a complaint or under section 45 or 56(3) that the person knows to be false or misleading in a material respect.
+A person must not make a statement or give any information or answer for the purposes of an investigation of a complaint, a Director-initiated investigation or an investigation under section 45 or 56(3) that the person knows to be false or misleading in a material respect.

-Penalty: $2 500.
+Penalty: a fine of $2 500.

 [Section 61 amended: No. 33 of 2010 s.
-27.]
+27; No. 35 of 2022 s.
+34.]

-62. Failure to attend, take oath etc.
+62. Failure to comply with notice or direction given under s.
+60

 (1) A person must not, without lawful excuse, refuse or fail —